FaceFX/FaceFX-UE4/README.md

 1. [Download](http://unreal.facefx.com) the pre-built binaries distribution.

-2. Create a directory named **FaceFX** in your **UnrealEngine/Engine/Plugins/Runtime** directory.
+2. Unzip the pre-built binaries distribution into your **UnrealEngine/Engine/Plugins/Runtime** directory.
 You should now have this directory: **UnrealEngine/Engine/Plugins/Runtime/FaceFX**.

-3. Unzip the contents of the binary distribution's .zip file into the newly created **FaceFX** directory.

-4. Run UE4
+3. Run UE4

 #### Source